lanyshi/vue-firebase-chat/README.md

 ```
 ----
 ## Improvements Since First Deployment
-I have made a few improvements to make this application better:
 * Login feature
 * Cookies to prevent logging user out on refresh
 * Cookie consent